StudentAlleg/StudentAlleg.github.io/src/portfolio/discord-bot-foxhole.md

 ## My Solution
 Building off of the single person editing a message to update the list of stockpiles, I could just create a discord bot, so that anyone could add or remove a message!
-This removes the reliance on a single person while keeping the benefits of a nicely.
+This removes the reliance on a single person while keeping the benefits of a nicely formatted single message, easy to find what you want.
+<b>INSERT IMAGE OF NEW FORMAT</b>

 ### How it works
+#### Bot
+Using [discord.py](https://discordpy.readthedocs.io/en/stable/), we can create text commands that users can run.
+We add the following capabilties.
+We can add a new code, remove an expired code, create a new stockpile message, and delete the current stockpile message.

+This interface allows users
+#### Stockpile
+In a channel there is a single message, that holds all the stockpiles, correctly formatted.
+This is backed by by a text file, that acts as a database

 ## Reflection
+### New Knowledge

+### Usage

+### How would I make it today
+One of the tricky bits was creating the data structure and having persistent storage that did not rely on the discord message.
+I did the data structure correctly, by making it a class, though it was entangled a little bit with persistent storage.
+Still, fine for a small personal project.
+I would change how I did the persistant storage and instead use a database, probably a mysql .db file.
+This would make it easier to retrieve and store information.

+I would also set it up on a Raspberry PI like my later [Allegiance Discord Bot](/portfolio/discord-bot-allegiance).